Nahom Nigussie: Ethiopian street and documentary photographer documenting urban life and transformation

 "I am especially drawn to ordinary moments—things people might pass by without noticing.
 These small moments often carry emotion, tension, and meaning."

+His work engages with everyday life, the rhythm of urban spaces, and the subtle interactions that define public experience.
 His images often reveal tensions between past and present, tradition and modernisation, intimacy and anonymity — creating a layered narrative of a city in flux.

 His photographs are characterised by a sensitivity to light, gesture, and composition, as well as an instinct for timing that brings out the poetic qualities of everyday scenes.